themaplelab/ssDiffTool/README.md

      4) rename the package for the source in `src/main/java/testexamplespatch/<specific_testset_package_name>/patch/testexamples/<specific_testset_package_name>` to `patch.testexamples.<specific_testset_package_name>` so that when this recompiles when rebuilding the project, it does not conflict with original version of same class.
 Additionally they are each in a separate test dir in case the process_dir option of Soot is used during testing (set by useFullDir).
      5) now create the corresponding **original version** of that class in `src/main/java/testexamples/<specific_testset_package_name>`
      6) add corresponding tests for this added setup (see below for important detail)
+     7) add to the `makePatchClasses.sh` script to assure that setup can occur correctly
    * tests are setup to run in alphabetical order, a surefire way to ensure that they are run sequentially.
 If they are run in parallel, Soot will share many values, as it uses several singletons to model the application and this could cause issues if it is done unintentionally
    * tests additionally must use the `TestSetup.testSetupRefresh` method to refresh all Soot settings, and pause to allow for that to commence, otherwise there will likely be overlapping data in Soot's model of the application, which can cause issues.